COVID19 Update and Response

 Worksafe BC: Accommodation, Protocols for Returning to Operation

-If you’re interested in joining us this winter you can find our availability here
+If you’re interested in joining us this winter you can find our availability and booking policies here

 Facility & Lodge Operation Changes